skyanth/RepData_PeerAssessment1/PA1_template.md

 ```

 To fill in the missing data, we add the mean number of steps per interval for
-every interval that is missing data (found in the `activity.timeseries.mean`
+every interval that is missing data (calculated and stored in the `activity.timeseries.mean`
-dataframe we used in the previous section):
+dataframe in the previous section):

 ```r